rahul4work/estate/README.md

 ## Project Overview

 **Estate** is a sleek, modern real estate web application built entirely with **React.js**, designed to provide users with a seamless experience while exploring and managing properties.
 It is fully responsive and optimized for both desktop and mobile devices.
+It is currently only a frontend website.
+And backend will be updated soon.

 ---